10 “Innocent” Things You Didn’t Know Could Get You Fired

 Maybe you’ve gained a few pounds, lost a few hairs or decided to grow a full lumberjack beard and mustache.
 “Based on your role, you might get fired if the company feels that you’re failing to meet the requirements of the position.
 This could include what you look like,” says Lewis.
 If you were hired to be a front desk greeter or restaurant host and suddenly you’re wearing sweatpants and forgetting to shower, you might get fired, and possibly never learn the real reason why.
 “A lot of motives behind terminations are not clearly communicated for legal reasons,” Lewis says.
 “Most companies find ways to bury the truth and use other excuses.
 Poor hygiene also falls into this category, issues like bad breath or body odor.”
 To keep your job, make at least a modicum of effort to maintain your hygiene and look groomed.
 It also helps to keep a smile on your face.

 Many employers look to terminate older employees in the hopes of hiring a less-expensive replacement.
 Age discrimination is illegal, however, and many aged-out employees fight back.
 According to Forbes, age discrimination complaints have skyrocketed in recent years.
 One way to avoid getting fired based on age discrimination is to simply know your own worth.
 You have the right to age gracefully and not lose your job.
-Here are other ways to identify whether you were fired illegally or not.

 Not matching the corporate culture